vegaprotocol/specs/protocol/0044-LIQM-lp_mechanics.md

 ### Calculating liquidity from commitment

-Each liquidity provider supplies an amount of liquidity which is calculated from their commitment (stake) and measured in 'currency siskas' (i.e. USD siskas, ETH siskas, etc.).This is calculated by multiplying the stake by the network parameter `stake_to_ccy_siskas` as follows:
+Each liquidity provider supplies an amount of liquidity which is calculated from their commitment (stake) and measured in 'currency siskas' (i.e. USD siskas, ETH siskas, etc.).This is calculated by multiplying the stake by the network parameter `market.liquidity.stakeToCcySiskas` as follows:

 ```
-lp_liquidity_obligation_in_ccy_siskas = stake_to_ccy_siskas ⨉ stake.
+lp_liquidity_obligation_in_ccy_siskas = market.liquidity.stakeToCcySiskas ⨉ stake.
 ```

 Note here "ccy" stands for "currency".
 Liquidity measure units are 'currency siskas', e.g. ETH or USD siskas.
 This is because the calculation is basically `volume ⨉ probability of trading ⨉ price of the volume` and the price of the volume is in the said currency.